 ASDMAC is subject to the provisions of the Privacy Act 1988 (Privacy Act), the Sport Integrity Australia Act 2020 (Cth) (Sport Integrity Australia Act) and the Sport Integrity Australia Regulations 2020 (Cth) (including the National Anti-Doping scheme) (Regulations).

 We also have regard to the World Anti-Doping Code (Code), the International Standard for Therapeutic Use Exemptions (ISTUE), and the International Standard for the Protection of Privacy and Personal Information (ISPPPI) as published by the World Anti-Doping Agency (WADA).

-In this policy, personal information and sensitive information have the meaning given to these terms in the Privacy Act, which is available on the Comlaw website.
+In this policy, personal information and sensitive information have the meaning given to these terms in the Privacy Act.

 Protection of personal information